Diderot-Language/examples/tensor/README.md

 ## tensor.diderot: demo of some details of how tensors work

 In Diderot, vectors (rank-1 tensors), matrices (rank-2 tensors), and tensors generally are objects with some number of ordered indices.
 This program demonstrates how indexing, contracting with either `•` or `:`, and differentiation fields works with tensors.
-You can read through the what this program prints out to ensure you understand how tensors in Diderot work.
+You can read through this program's source, and what it prints out, to build your understanding of how tensors in Diderot work.

-Assuming the directions at https://github.com/Diderot-Language/examples this program can be compiled with:

-	../../vis12/bin/diderotc --exec tensor.diderot

 Like Mathematica, Diderot doesn't enforce a semantic distinction between row and column vectors; tensor indices are ordered, and the semantics of